-- 4. In the web interface for FlexNet Manager Suite, navigate to the system menu ([#] ▼ in the top right corner), and select Data Inputs > Inventory Data tab. - 5.
+- In the web interface for FlexNet Manager Suite, navigate to the system menu (☆ ▼ in the top right corner), choose Data Inputs, and select the Inventory Data tab. - 5.
 Scroll down to find the row for the ILMT connection, and click that row to expand its details. - 6.
 Just below the Input details, click the link to Delete connection, and in the confirmation dialog, click OK.